ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-use-echidna-to-test-smart-contracts/index.md

 ### Fuzzing {#fuzzing}

-Fuzzing is a well-known technique in the security community.
+[Fuzzing](https://en.wikipedia.org/wiki/Fuzzing) is a well-known technique in the security community.
 It consists to generate more or less randomly inputs to find bugs in the program.
 Fuzzers for traditional software (such as [AFL](http://lcamtuf.coredump.cx/afl/) or [LibFuzzer](https://llvm.org/docs/LibFuzzer.html)) are known to be efficient tools to find bugs.

 Beyond the purely random generation of inputs, there are many techniques and strategies to generate good inputs, including:

 - Obtain feedback from each execution and guide generation using it.
 For example, if a newly generated input leads to the discovery of a new path, it can make sense to generate new inputs closes to it.
 - Generating the input respecting a structural constraint.
-For example, if you input contains a header with a checksum, it will make sense to let the fuzzer generates input validating the checksum.
+For example, if your input contains a header with a checksum, it will make sense to let the fuzzer generates input validating the checksum.
 - Using known inputs to generate new inputs: if you have access to a large dataset of valid input, your fuzzer can generate new inputs from them, rather than starting from scratch its generation.
 These are usually called _seeds_.

 ### Property-based fuzzing {#property-based-fuzzing}